 Microsoft adds to diversity investment, aims to increase number of Black employees

-Microsoft Corp on Tuesday set a five-year diversity goal to address racial inequality at its offices, following protests over police brutality against African Americans in the United States.

-REUTERS: Microsoft Corp on Tuesday set a five-year diversity goal to address racial inequality at its offices, following protests over police brutality against African Americans in the United States.
+NEW YORK: Microsoft Corp on Tuesday (Jun 23) set a five-year diversity goal to address racial inequality at its offices, following protests over police brutality against African Americans in the United States.

 The company said it will add another US$150 million in diversity and inclusion investment to double the number of Black and African-American people managers, senior individual contributors, and senior leaders in the United States by 2025.